House (1985 film)

-House is a 1986 American comedy horror film directed by Steve Miner, with a screenplay by Ethan Wiley, from an original story written by Fred Dekker.
-Produced by Sean S. Cunningham, the movie is the first installment in the House film series, and stars William Katt, George Wendt, Richard Moll, and Kay Lenz.
-The plot tells the story of a troubled author who lives in his deceased aunt's house and soon falls victim to the house being haunted.
-It collected $22.1 million worldwide, and was followed by three sequels.
+House is a 1985 American comedy horror film directed by Steve Miner, with a screenplay by Ethan Wiley, from an original story written by Fred Dekker.
+Produced by Sean S. Cunningham, the film is the first installment in the House film series, and stars William Katt, George Wendt, Richard Moll, and Kay Lenz.
+The film centers on Roger Cobb, a troubled author who moves into his late aunt Elizabeth Hooper's seemingly haunted house, and is forced to deal with supernatural phenomenon.
+All the while, he tries to solve the mystery of his son Jimmy's disappearance.

+Despite mixed reviews, House grossed $22.1 million worldwide on a $3 million budget, making it a financial success.
+The film has since gone on to become a cult favorite among genre fans, and was followed by three sequels.